jcmartinez/drupalpro14/README.md

 Once the installation is done login to your new system using your "drupalpro" account and the password that you selected.

+Note: If you install Ubuntu in a VirtualBox machine you may want to install also the VirtualBox guest additions.
+If you are installing in a physical machine ignore this note.

 ##Update Ubuntu for the first time

 Open the terminal by pressing Ctrl+Alt+t and type the following two commands: